DevTKSS/Yllibed.HttpServer/README.md

 - Legacy systems expecting fixed ports
 - Load balancer configurations requiring static endpoints
 - Development scenarios where you need predictable URLs

+> [!IMPORTANT]
+> Remark: Only one `Server` instance (per address family) can bind to a given fixed port.
+Attempting to start a second server or test on the same port (e.g., two OAuth flows both forcing port 5001) will throw a `System.Net.Sockets.SocketException` (address already in use).
+Use dynamic ports (`Port = 0`) unless an OAuth provider mandates an exact fixed redirect URI.

 ### Basic Configuration Example